 - Tracks assignments and fundraising outcomes

 - Supports staff and volunteer campaign solicitors, helping them to be successful

-- Supports Director of Outreach, members of the fundraising team, and the President in meeting major gift revenue goals by researching major gifts prospects, preparing briefings for use by fundraisers, searching for new donors prospects within the donor database, and working with development staff to evaluate prospects
+- Supports director of outreach, members of the fundraising team, and the President in meeting major gift revenue goals by researching major gifts prospects, preparing briefings for use by fundraisers, searching for new donor prospects within the donor database, and working with development staff to evaluate prospects

 - Updates database with results and assigns prospects to portfolios as appropriate

 - Prepares meeting materials including major gift reports, team, and portfolio analysis

 - Creates campaign activity tracking reports, monitors campaign timelines, and coordinates campaign logistics